Zappat0n/elan_manager_app/README.md

 ## Introduction

-This is a web application to keep track of your school scores grouped by subject.
+Web application to keep track of your school scores grouped by subject.
 You can create as many subjects as you want and start to save there all your scores.

-We used different concepts of Ruby on Rails including:
+I have used different concepts of Ruby on Rails including:

 - Models, Views, and Controllers (MVC)
 - Data Structures & Relationships